Watts-Blake/Feb-2023-Flask-Proj/README.md

 - Create a flask server
 - Connect that server to our database
-- Create Routes on our server to render
+- Create Routes and templates on our server to render
   - GET - All Patients
   - GET - One Patient by id
   - GET - Form for creating a patient
   - POST - A new patient
-- move all patients routes to a blue print and connect it
+- move all patients routes to a blue print and connect it to our app
+- Create a nav bar and extend to it on all of our templates

 <br/>